davidvuong/ngNavigation/README.md

 Routes back to the previous route. `routeBack` calls `$window.history.back()` when a previous route is available, popping from the route stack.
 When no routes are available, no operations are made.

-`.back` also takes in an optional argument, `fallbackRoute` in the form:
+`.routeBack` also takes in an optional argument, `fallbackRoute` in the form:

 ```js
 { url: '...', params: {} };